raspberrypilearning/comic-character/en/step_5.md

 + Complete the form as you did in the previous step.

-+ When you click the Submit button, the form will be hidden and the summary section will be displayed.
++ When you click the Create button, the form will be hidden and the summary section will be displayed.

-+ You should see an Edit button.
++ You should see a button with the title "Edit".
 Click on it to edit your form.

 --- /task ---